 4. Are you using infographics?

 Since last year, many B2B companies reported a substantial increase in the infographics they are using.
 Infographics can be particularly useful for companies who want to drive home data points without cumbersome text.
 It’s easy for the eyes to glaze over when looking at a long list of percentages, but a carefully designed pie chart or graph can be much more visually appealing, and do a better job of engaging and informing the reader.
+Content marketing will increasingly rely on visual storytelling, as it not only captures attention but also simplifies complex data, making it easier for your audience to digest and remember.

 For B2B companies, who are often creating white papers, presenting highly technical information, and working with their clients to ensure that everything is presented in an accessible but compelling way, infographics can be particularly useful.
 Almost 60% of companies used them in the last annual survey.